chenkuanliao/QuickShell/README.md

 ## Usage
 ### Setting up the server
-The first thing is to update the ip for your machine in `quickshell_setup.sh`.
+The first thing is to update the ip for your machine in `quickshell.sh`.

 Update `your_static_ip` in the code
 ```